 The Eupalinos tunnel was hidden for many centuries until one monk fell into a hole and found the source in the 19th century.

 In 1853 the French Archaeologist Victor Guérin identified the spring that was feeding the aqueduct and discovered the first 400 meters.
 Then in 1882 the south and north entrances of the main tunnel were found and the first excavations and cleanings started.
 It was a very difficult job and the project was stopped.
 In 1884, the German archaeologist Ernst Fabricius investigated the tunnel again and published the first results of his measurements on a map.

 Finally, the full excavations were done by the Greek and foreign scholars from 1971-1973, under the direction of Ulf Jantzen and the German Archaeological Institute.
 The whole tunnel was cleaned from the silt in the full length and the detailed geodetics measurements were done by Hermann J. Kienast.

-Since May 2017, the tunnel has been open to the public and become a great tourist attraction on Samos Island.
+Since May 2017, the tunnel has been open to the public and has become a great tourist attraction on Samos Island.

 The tunnel’s location

 The Eupalinos tunnel is located on Mount Kastro, above the ancient capital of Samos, today’s Pythagorion.